 Tip 2: No liquids before bedtime

-From apple juice to dairy to water, your toddler’s request for a drink before nap time should be met with a consideration as to whether or not they really need to drink.
+From apple juice to dairy to water, you should meet your toddler’s request for a drink before nap time with a consideration as to whether or not they need to drink.

 Liquids help to ease pooping.
 Sugary drinks like juice or milk can even trigger foul-smelling pooping accidents throughout the night.